freenas/freenas-docs/userguide/themes.rst

 **Manage Custom Themes**

-This column displays any custom themes that have been created.
+This column displays any created custom themes.
 Delete these themes by setting the checkboxes and clicking :guilabel:`Delete Selected`.

 Click :guilabel:`Create New Theme` to go to the :guilabel:`Create Custom Theme` page.